gcapes/git-course/_episodes/03-history.md

 ### Looking at differences

 We forgot to reference a second paper in the introduction section.
-Correct it, save the file but do not commit it yet.
+Correct it, save both files but do not commit the changes yet.
 We can review the changes that we made using:

 ~~~
 $ gedit journal.md		# Add second reference to introduction
+$ gedit references.txt		# Add the reference to the database
-$ git diff journal.md		# View changes to file
+$ git diff 			# View changes
 ~~~
 {: .language-bash}